 Testing is guided by the symptoms present.

-Specimens of cervical cells taken for the Pap test are examined for signs of cervical cancer; the examination may also detect uterine cancer and human papillomavirus.
-Pap tests are done routinely for most of a woman’s life (see also Cervical Cancer Screening Guidelines for Average-Risk Women ).
+Specimens of cervical cells taken for the Pap test are examined for signs of cervical cancer; the same specimen may be tested for HPV.
+Screening tests are done routinely for most of a woman’s life (see also Cervical Cancer Screening Guidelines for Average-Risk Women ).